 A nutritional powerhouse, oats contain good fats, protein, fibre and vitamins, use them for porridge, baked goods, and granola.

 Full of fibre and minerals, and gluten-free, use them raw in breakfast bowls or salads or cook and use just like rice or pasta.

 The tiny power seed is high in protein, with lots of fibre, B-vitamins and minerals, it’s a great and easy ingredient that lives up to its SUPER-FOOD status, use it in salads, as a side dish, breakfast porridge or granola.

 Are packed with minerals and good fats, easy to throw into your morning smoothie, sprinkle over salads or use in a baked treat.

 Lots of good fats, E-vitamin, and calcium plus the protein and magnesium content make almonds the perfect post-workout snack

-Sesame seeds Are rich in minerals especially zinc which boost your immune system, sprinkle over salads or sea food, or grind and use them in a tasty tahini.
+Are rich in minerals especially zinc which boost your immune system, sprinkles over salads or seafood, or grinds and use them in tasty tahini.